Mr Dakar Strikes As Title Beckons For Al-Attiyah - UrduPoint

 'Mr Dakar' Strikes As Title Beckons For Al-Attiyah

-The Dakar Rally's record 14-time champion Stephane Peterhansel powered to stage 10 success on Wednesday as only a mechanical meltdown appeared to now stand between Nasser Al-Attiyah and the 2022 title
+The Dakar Rally's record 14-time champion Stephane Peterhansel powered to stage 10 success on Wednesday as only a mechanical meltdown appears now to stand between Nasser Al-Attiyah and the 2022 title

-Bisha, Saudi Arabia, (APP - UrduPoint / Pakistan Point News - 12th Jan, 2022 ) :The Dakar Rally's record 14-time champion Stephane Peterhansel powered to stage 10 success on Wednesday as only a mechanical meltdown appeared to now stand between Nasser Al-Attiyah and the 2022 title.
+Bisha, Saudi Arabia, (APP - UrduPoint / Pakistan Point News - 12th Jan, 2022 ) :The Dakar Rally's record 14-time champion Stephane Peterhansel powered to stage 10 success on Wednesday as only a mechanical meltdown appears now to stand between Nasser Al-Attiyah and the 2022 title.

 The Qatari three-time winner heads into Thursday's penultimate stage 32min 40sec clear of France's nine-time world rally champion Sebastien Loeb.